Am1rX/Fast-SQLi/README.md

 ### Run the script:
 ```
-python3 FastSQLi.py
+python3 Fast-SQLi.py
 ```
 ### Follow the on-screen prompts:

-Choose between scanning a single URL or multiple URLs from urls.txt.
+Choose between scanning a single URL or multiple URLs from the urls.txt file.

 Decide whether to verify SSL certificates (recommended).